achliopa/udacity_interactive3dGraphics/readme.md

 ### Firefly

-* if our camera is the source of ligfht. no shadows can be seen , are dimmer the further they are
+* if our camera is the source of ligfht. no shadows can be seen , objects are dimmer the further they are

 ### Light field dimensions